LoyolaChicagoBooks/introcs-csharp/source/data/reviewdataop.rst

         2 + 3 + "a"
         2 + 3 * "a"

-    Think first; try in csharp; reconsider if necessary.
+    Think first; try in a scratch program; reconsider if necessary.

 #.
 Write a single ``WriteLine`` statement that would produce output
     on two separate lines, not one.
 Accomplish the same thing a second time